 - I use Notion for everything already, so why not as a CMS for my website, given that it is plausible.

 - A few years ago it made sense for me to show off my DevOps skills and create a website that showcased my understanding of git, AWS, CI/CD and other DevOps related skills, I think I am now at the point in my career where my experience shows for itself.

 - I want to write more and have caught my self refraining from doing so because updating and adding a new post has become a hassle.
-I want to break down barriers and make it easier to add new posts and update old ones.
+I would like to break down barriers and make it easier to add new posts and update old ones.

-- I commit multiple times a day at work and I got sick of having to make commits to publish/update posts.
-I managed to make it more efficient by using Github Actions, but it just wasn’t quick enough to publish/update a post.
+- Furthermore, I commit multiple times a day at work, and I got sick of having to make commits to publish/update posts.
+I managed to make it more efficient by using GitHub Actions, but it just wasn’t quick enough to publish/update a post.

 - Updates to my website in Notion take less than 10 seconds to in order for the change to be visible on the super.so static website.

 - All of the above results to almost 0 upkeep.